nekowasabi/nudge-two-hats.vim/README.md

 ### Purpose Parameter

 The purpose parameter enhances AI suggestions by providing context about your current work objective.
 This helps the AI generate more relevant and helpful advice tailored to your specific task.

+### Callback

+You can specify a Vim function name via the `callback` option.
+When defined, the plugin calls this function and appends its return value to the prompt.
+If the function does not exist, an empty string is appended.

 ## Requirements